rgplantz/rgplantz.github.io/_posts/2021-10-26-Using make.md

 ## Naming a Makefile

 If you enter the **make** command without specifying the name of a makefile, `make` looks for a makefile named, in this order, *GNUmakefile*,*makefile*, or *Makefile*.
 If it finds a makefile with one of these names, `make` follows the rules in that makefile and ignores any others with subsequent names on this list.
-I generally use *makefile*.
+I generally use *Makefile*.

 If you want to use a different name for your makefile, you can explicitly specify the name with the `-f` option.
 For example, the command **make -f myMakefile** will follow the rules in the *myMakefile* file.